 COVID-19 international travel rules change frequently.
-Check with the Department of State for the latest information before making any international travel plans to or from the U.S.
+Check with the Department of State for travel advisories and get warnings from the CDC before making any international travel plans to or from the U.S.

 COVID-19 Testing Rules for Everyone Entering the U.S. by Air

 All air passengers age two and older traveling to the U.S. must be tested for COVID-19 no more than three days before their flight.
 Travels must show proof of their negative results before boarding their plane.
 This rule includes U.S. citizens and everyone who has already been vaccinated.

 - Read frequently asked questions about COVID-19 testing rule for everyone entering the U.S. by air.

 - Learn about additional rules for people entering the U.S. from Brazil, Europe, and China.

 U.S. Citizens Traveling to a Country Outside the U.S.

 For country-specific COVID-19 travel rules including testing and quarantine, check the embassy's website.